In the summer of 1970, Berea College created the Appalachian Center. Early documents state its purpose:

 In 2011, Chad Berry became Berea’s Dean of Faculty and was replaced by interim director, Silas House.
 An award winning author of multiple novels and had served (and now continues to) as the National Endowment for the Humanities Chair in Appalachian Studies here at Berea College, House brought a vibrant connection to contemporary mountain literature and music, expanding all of Berea’s conception of Appalachia and social justice.

 In 2012, Chris Green—a poet, editor, and scholar—was appointed the new director of the center.
-Green won the 2009 Weatherford Award for the best non-fiction book about Appalachia with The Social Life of Poetry: Appalachia, Race, and Radical Modernism and currently (2012-13) serves as president of the Appalachian Studies Association.
+Green won the 2009 Weatherford Award for the best non-fiction book about Appalachia with The Social Life of Poetry: Appalachia, Race, and Radical Modernism and served as president of the Appalachian Studies Association in 2012-2013.

 To foster Berea College’s Great Commitment to serve Appalachia, LJAC continues to develop service-oriented leaders for Appalachia by sponsoring and integrating educational programs on and off campus; explore and illuminate the richness of the Appalachian region, people, and cultures; and assist communities, organizations, and citizens in working toward the future they envision.